sahat/hackathon-starter/README.md

 <img src="http://dc942d419843af05523b-ff74ae13537a01be6cfec5927837dcfe.r14.cf1.rackcdn.com/wp-content/uploads/windows-8-50x50.jpg" height="17">
 Windows users, read [Install MongoDB on Windows](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/).

-:bulb: **Tip:** If you are always connected to the internet, you could just use [MongoLab](https://mongolab.com/) or [MongoHQ](https://www.mongohq.com/) instead of downloading and installing MongoDB locally.
+**Tip:** If you are always connected to the internet, you could just use [MongoLab](https://mongolab.com/) or [MongoHQ](https://www.mongohq.com/) instead of downloading and installing MongoDB locally.
 You will only need to update the `db` property in `config/secrets.js`.